sophAi/arch_2013/stories/cv_pdf.rst

    **Framework of PTMBHGA.**

-PTMBHGA [`2`_-\ `5`_, \ `9`_-\ `11`_\ ] combines several state-of-art optimization techniques such as the genetic algorithm, parallel tempering Monte Carlo method, simulated annealing, basing-hopping method, and the multicanonical Monte Carlo method.
+PTMBHGA [`2`_-\ `5`_, \ `9`_-\ `11`_\ ] combines several state-of-the-art optimization techniques such as the genetic algorithm, parallel tempering Monte Carlo method, simulated annealing, basing-hopping method, and the multicanonical Monte Carlo method.
 It is flexible and reliable for searching global optimized results.
 This program has been used by research groups in Japan and Malaysia.

 `PTMD`_